artsmolin/artsmolin/README.md

 Hi all, I'm Artur 👋

 Experienced back-end developer with a demonstrated history of working in the information technology and services industry.
-Skilled in `Python`.
-Now I 'm studying `Go`.
+Skilled in `python` and `go`.
 Strong engineering professional with a Bachelor's degree focused in Physics from Kazan State University.

 ![Python](https://img.shields.io/badge/python-3670A0?style=flat&logo=python&logoColor=ffdd54)
 ![Go](https://img.shields.io/badge/Go-00ADD8?style=flat&logo=go&color=000)